faizahmad-khan/web-games/Game6/README.md

 - HTML5
 - CSS3 (with gradients and animations)
 - JavaScript (ES6)
 ## How to Run

 1. Clone or download this repository
 2. Navigate to the Game6 directory
 3. Open `index.html` in your preferred web browser

+Alternatively, you can play the game directly by opening the [game page](index.html).

 Alternatively, you can run a local server: